Bloodgood vs Crimson Queen Japanese Maple

 The following is a discussion of the similarities between the two varieties.
 This primarily concerns growing conditions, although there will also be slight differences.

 The first is the need for water.
 Since Bloodgood is a larger maple, it will need more water than Crimson Queen.
-Check from time to time how wet the soil near the roots is and once it is 1 to 2 inches dry, water with a few gallons of water.
+Check from time to time how wet the soil near the roots is, and once it is 1 to 2 inches dry, water it with a few gallons of water.